knrick/cmbs-data-pipeline/dbt/README.md

 ## Future Enhancements

-1. Add additional metrics and KPIs
+1. Expand the semantic layer with additional metrics
-2. Create visualization models for Lightdash
+2. Create visualization models in Lightdash using MetricFlow metrics
 3. Add cross-trust aggregations for market analysis
 4. Implement additional data quality tests
 5. Prepare for migration to Snowflake